The Most Beautiful Thing I’ve Ever Read. (A True & Inspiring Story)

 Last week the world lost a hero, my uncle Marshall.
 He was like a second father to me.
-To everyone else, he was devoted husband, a loving father, a selfless role model and an all around leader of his life.
+To everyone else, living a life of purpose and meaning, he was a devoted husband, a loving father, a selfless role model and an all-around leader of his life.
+He truly embodied living a life of purpose and meaning every day.

 I am sharing what I believe to be one of the best letters I’ve ever read about anyone.